foundriesio/docs/source/reference-manual/ota/advanced-tagging.rst

 **Target**: An entry in a Factory's TUF ``targets.json``.
 It represents an immutable combination of the Platform build's OSTree hash with the output of a container build.

-**Tag**: A Target has a "custom" section where with a list of Tags.
-**Tag:**: A user defined attribute of a Target designating its intended usage.
+**Tag**: A user defined attribute of a Target designating its intended usage.
 Tags are defined in the "custom" section of a Target.
 They can be used to e.g. distinguish between "development" versus "production" builds.